 One day, he was watching his favorite show, AMC’s The Walking Dead, when he decided he wanted to merge the show with his new hobby.
 He started with The Walking Dead builder sets, and took it to a new level.

 Aron has spent hundreds of hours building custom, scaled-down replicas of The Walking Dead scenes.
 He learned that hot glue was his friend because when his hand starts cramping or shaking he didn’t want to risk losing all of his progress.
 “I’m not building the Millennium Falcon.
 There aren’t moving pieces,” Aron said.
-“It’s become my meditation and therapy time.
+“It’s become my A mental practice designed to enhance relaxation, gain insight and control over emotional and physical responses to daily experiences and improve compassion as well as mental or physical performance.
+Used as a complementary therapy to improve sleep, mental function and overall quality of life and decrease depression, anxiety, fatigue and pain. and therapy time.
 I sit down and focus on my projects, one at a time.”

 When The Walking Dead comic book creator, Robert Kirkman, visited his hometown of Cynthiana, KY, organizers reached out to Aron asking him to bring his replicas and collector’s items in order to create a temporary The Walking Dead museum.
 The 10,000-person line to see the collection spanned four blocks.